 Scaligero Castle in Sirmione is just an hour bus ride from Verona and 93 miles (150 km) from Venice.
+I highly recommend checking out these stunning cities in Italy during a trip to the Dolomites, which are not far away.
 TIP: This part of Italy contains some of the most unique Airbnbs in the world.

 Trakai Island Castle is only 16 miles (26 km) from Lithuania’s capital, Vilnius.

 This beautiful castle in Germany is one of my favorites in the world.

 Dating back to the 13th century, Heidelberg Castle is a classic display of German Renaissance architecture.
 Perched above Heidelberg’s Old Town, this breathtaking castle offers sweeping vistas of the city and Neckar River below.

 The castle’s gardens, known as the Hortus Palatinus, were once dubbed the “Eighth Wonder of the World.”
 Today, they offer a peaceful retreat with stunning views of the Neckar River.
 The annual Heidelberg Castle Festival, with its plays and concerts, brings the castle’s courtyards to life, making it a cultural hub in the region.

 Heidelberg and its medieval castle are located just 50 miles (80 km) south of Frankfurt, Germany.

 Enclosed by formidable walls, Óbidos Castle is a journey back in time.
 The town of Óbidos, with its whitewashed buildings and narrow cobbled streets, exudes medieval charm.
 The castle itself, now a luxurious hotel, offers a unique blend of history and modern comforts.